virgiliomsantosjr/vsantos/README.md

 How to run:
 1. Download the project AmaysimVirgilioSantos
 2. Import it as Java Project in eclipse
-3. Under test source folder, run com.amaysim.shoppingcart.service as JUnit Test Case
+3. Under test source folder, run com.amaysim.shoppingcart.service.ShoppingCartTest as JUnit Test Case

 Note:
 1. com.amaysim.shoppingcart.data.DataSourceUtil acts as dummy repository (database) and contains iniial test data